-- Do all the facts and circumstances of the case lead to an inference that the suspect knew he was committing the offence?
+- Do all the facts and circumstances of the case lead to an inference that the suspect knew they were committing the offence?

 - Evidence of the defendant having been made aware by the prison of the items that are prohibited: it is a legal requirement for prisons to display the detail of these offences and their penalties on a fixed sign at or near the entrance; additionally, prisons may, for example, make persons aware by reminding them before a search, by leaflets or by general circulars to professional visitors.
 Prison staff must be made aware, and reminded on occasions, of items they are not allowed to bring into prison

-- What was the reaction / explanation of the person when the article was found in his possession?
+- What was the reaction / explanation of the person when the article was found in their possession?

 - What explanation does the suspect give in interview?

-- What is the relationship of the suspect to the prisoner: is he a friend or relative, or is he carrying out professional duties, such as legal advisor?
+- What is the relationship of the suspect to the prisoner: are they a friend or relative, or are they carrying out professional duties, such as legal advisor?